schinckel/django-boardinghouse/docs/source/contrib.rst

 boardinghouse.contrib.demo
 --------------------------

-.. note:: This app has not been developed.
+.. note:: This app has not been completed.

 Borrowing again from `Xero`_, we have the ability to create a demo schema: there can be at most one per user, and it expires after a certain period of time, can be reset at any time by the user, and can have several template demos to be based upon.